hacks-guide/Guide_3DS/docs/es_ES/key-information.md

 :::

 In most cases, you can follow this guide as long as you are able to download files from the Internet and copy them to your SD card.
-This includes most consumer electronic devices, such as computers running Windows, macOS, Linux, and chromeOS (Chromebooks), as well as phones and tablets running Android and iOS.
+Esto incluye la mayoría de dispositivos electrónicos disponibles al consumidor, como computadoras con sistema operativo Windows, macOS, Linux y chromeOS (Chromebooks), así como teléfonos y tablets con sistema operativo Android y iOS.
 Depending on your electronic device, you may need to purchase an SD card adapter to allow it to read your SD card.

 ::::